ArticlesWarewulf

 To reduce the logging output, increase the warewulfd log level to WARN (this equates to a number of 30 in the configuration).
 This filters out routine INFO and SERV messages while still logging warnings and errors.

-- Set the new log level:
+Set the new log level and restart the service:

 echo WAREWULFD_LOGLEVEL=30 >> /etc/default/warewulfd